bmsuisse/lakeapi/README.md

 Pypi Package `bmsdna-lakeapi` can be installed like any python package : `pip install bmsdna-lakeapi`

+## Basic Idea

+Based on a `YAML` configuration and the data source, LakeAPI will automatically generate GET and/or POST endpoints.
+Calling the endpoint turns the query into an SQL statement that can be executed with the engine of your choice (duckdb, datafusion or polars).
+The result is then seralised into the requested format by default (json, csv, arrow etc).

 ## OpenApi

-Of course, everything works with Open API and FastAPI.
-Meaning you can add other FastAPI routes, you can use the /docs and /redoc endpoint.
+Of course everything works with `OpenAPI` and `FastAPI`.
+This means you can add other FastAPI routes, you can use the /docs and /redoc endpoints.

+So everything will be fully documented automatically, which is really cool. 🔥🔥

 ## Engine